fringus2002-bit/gustavosoares.github.io/README.md

 # gustavosoares.github.io
 # Gustavo Freitas Soares — Link Hub
+Hi, I’m Gustavo — junior process engineer with a double degree in Chemical and Industrial Process Engineering.
+I’ve worked on pilot plant operations and scale‑up projects, focusing on DoE and process optimization.
+I’m looking for roles in process engineering or pilot plant scale‑up.
+Can I share my CV or my link hub?

 **Professional one‑page link hub** hosting my LinkedIn profile and CVs in English and Italian.
 Designed for recruiters.